PapiLer/Reforestation/README.md

-## What is a tornado's favorite game to play?
-Twister!
+## I used to hate facial hair, but then it grew on me.